HaigBishop/quiet-consensus/README.md

 ### Key Features
 - **Perfectly anonymous polling**: Votes are completely private thanks to Secret Network
 - **Sybil resistance**: Only SCT (Soulbound Credential Token) holders can vote, ensuring one person = one vote
-- **Smooth frontend webpage**: Intuitive React interface with automated permit handling
+- **Smooth frontend**: Intuitive React interface with automated permit handling

 ## To Do
 - Add SCT Verification
-- Make all .env files config.ts

 ## Repository Structure